csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 The goals if when the peer has the CAs to build the certificate chain it can signal to the peer to not send them and alleviate the data.
+Both TLS 1.2 {{?RFC5246=rfc5246}} and 1.3
+{{?RFC8446=rfc8446}} allow for the root CA certificate to be omitted from the handshake under the assumption that the remote peer already possesses it in order to validate its peers.

 It is beyond the scope of this document to define caching.
 Cases where all CAs can be cached like {{ICA-PRELOAD}}.
 Other usecase like will need caching and update  mechanism for cache hit and misses.
 Some are discussed in {{TLS-SUPPRESS}}.